Do you need help creating breastfeeding and pumping schedules, but you’re not quite sure where to start?

 This answer could be drastically different for everyone.
 The recommendation for time on the pump is based on how long it takes to fully empty your breasts.

-It is critical to empty sufficiently at every session to avoid clogs and a decrease in milk supply.
+For me, this could take up to an hour, but for others, it could only be twenty minutes.
+It is critical to empty all sitting breast milk from a let-down sufficiently at every pumping session to avoid clogs and a decrease in milk supply.

 When can I drop pumping sessions and still maintain my supply?

+I was exclusively pumping at least eight times a day from four weeks postpartum to four months postpartum.
 I dropped my middle of the night pumping session as soon as my baby began to consistently sleep through the night.

-When you’re a full time exclusive pumper, it’s best to let your baby’s habits dictate what changes your body can adapt to safely without losing your breast milk supply.
-Just like if you were exclusively nursing.
+When you’re a full time exclusive pumper, it’s best to let your baby’s habits dictate what changes your body can adapt to safely without losing your breast milk supply, just like if you were exclusively nursing.